KOSASIH/cryptocashout-system/README.md

 # cryptocashout-system

-A repo name that mirrors the project name, emphasizing the system's functionality.
+A cutting-edge ATM solution that enables users to withdraw fiat money from their Pi Coin balances.
+This repository contains the source code and documentation for the CryptoCashOut System